davegill/wrf-coop/README_user.md

 1. Build the WRFDA code

 WRFDA can be built in 4DVar mode or non-4DVar mode.
-4DVar build allows to run also 3DVar and hybrid-3D/4DEnVar and needs to build WRFPlus (i.e., TL/AD of WRF) first.
+The 4DVar build allows a user to also run 3DVar and hybrid-3D/4DEnVar.
+The 4DVar build needs to additionally build WRFPlus (i.e., the tangent linear and adjoint (TL/AD) of WRF).
+Users may find a benefit to having separate directories for WRF, WRFPLUS, and WRFDA.

 For WRFPlus build:
 ```
+cd ~
+cp -pr WRF WRFPLUS
 cd WRFPLUS
-./configure wrfplus
+./configure wrfplus << EOF
-choose 18 for dmpar with GNU
+18
+EOF
 ./compile wrfplus >& foo
 ls -ls main/*.exe
 -rwxr-xr-x 1 liuz ncar 64177872 Mar 12 10:56 wrfplus.exe